XiaoJenJen/getting_and_cleaning-data/README.md

-# Course Project - Getting and Cleaning Data
+# Project - Getting and Cleaning Data
-  This repository includes the R code and documentation files for the course project in the Getting and Cleaning Data Coursera course.
+  This repository includes the R code and documentation files.
 The dataset is wearable computing-data collected from accelerometers from Samsung Galaxy S smartphone.